renuo/renuo-cms-api/README.md

 # Renuo CMS API

-The soon-to-be central CMS of Renuo LLC.
+The soon-to-be central CMS of [Renuo](https://www.renuo.ch).
 Is a work in progress.

+## API Documentation

+See doc/README.md.

 ## Domains